daporaphael/NaijaSDGs2021-CreditCard-Fraud-Detector/README.md

   git clone https://github.com/daporaphael/NaijaSDGs2021-CreditCard-Fraud-Detector

 # (3) Install the latest version of python.
-Check whether its truly installed ,in your computer with the command python - - version*
+Check whether its truly installed ,in your computer with the command python --version

 # (4)Install the following dependencies using the computer CMD*
 *(a) type pip install pandas